 2. Show relevance to search engines.

-Use your primary keyword but write it like something you’d genuinely want to click.
+Use the primary keywords but write it like something you’d genuinely want to click.
+Creating SEO friendly headlines is crucial.

-Too many press releases still fall into the trap of keyword stuffing.
-But you’re not trying to game Google circa 2007.
-Use keywords strategically: in the headline, subheadings, and early in the body text.
-Focus on semantic relevance, use terms and phrases that are topically related to your main keyword.
+Too many SEO press releases still fall into the trap of keyword stuffing.
+In 2007, people tried to trick Google with press releases.
+Now, good SEO means not doing that.
+Use keywords wisely in the title, subheadings, and main text.
+Use words and phrases that are thematically related to the main keyword to focus on semantic relevance.

 More than 60% of users will read your release on their phone.
 If it’s one dense wall of text?
 They’re gone.
 Keep it clean: